IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 If you want to target your arms, chest and shoulders there is no better exercise than a push-up.
 Performing a push-up with a Bosu Ball, however, is even more challenging.
 Place the ball dome-side down and grab the sides of the Bosu Ball.
 Then get down and perform a push-up.
 Pay attention to your whole body, it should be in a straight line.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/push-up.jpg|push-up on BOSU Ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up.jpg|push-up on BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up-down.jpg|push-up on a BOSU ball" ->}}

 If you're looking for an extra challenge, try the BOSU **alternating push-ups**.
 This time, place the Bosu Ball dome-side up, put your hands flat on the ball and get down into a push-up position.
 Take your right hand off the BOSU and onto the floor.
 Then get down into the push-up.
 Press back up and place your hand on the BOSU again, keeping the plank position.
 Repeat this on the other side.

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/alternating push up 1.jpg|alternating push-up with BOSU ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/alternating push up 2.jpg|alternating push-up with BOSU ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/alternating-push-up_1.jpg|alternating push-up with BOSU ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/alternating-push-up_2.jpg|alternating push-up with BOSU ball" ->}}

 When working on your arms and shoulders, why not also do something for your butt with a combination of **push-up and glute lift**?
 Place your BOSU dome-side down and grab the sides of the Bosu with both hands.
 Then come into a push-up position.
 Make sure that your head is slightly over your hands and not even with them, your abs should be tight.
 If this is too hard you can also perform the push-up on your knees.
 Get down into the push-up, come back up and lift your leg.
 Make sure to really stabilize the movement of the ball.
 You will feel your arms and butt burning!
 Push up.jpeg push up with leg lift.jpeg